 The thumb is shorter than the other fingers and is free of wing.
 A curved claw is present at the tip of each thumb.
 This claw enables the bat to grab hold of supporting objects as it climbs or travels around with its wings closed.

 The wings extend to the back legs.
-The feet have clawed toes, which help the bat move and are used to cling to a support when the bat is hanging upside down.
+The feet have clawed toes, which help the bat move and are used to cling to a support when the animal is hanging upside down.
 Often a bat hangs by just one foot.
 The knees point backwards when they're bent.
 Some bats move rather clumsily on land, but all are graceful fliers.

 Bat Roosts and Camps

 The little red flying fox of Australia has been known to form camps containing over a million bats.
-As the bats stream out of the camp they produce a very impressive sight.
-Large roosts containing many bats are thought to provide benefits such as increased warmth in the roost, better protection of the babies, and predator confusion created by a huge number of bats flying at the same time.
+As the animals stream out of the camp they produce a very impressive sight.
+Large roosts containing many bats are thought to provide benefits such as increased warmth in the roost, better protection of the babies, and predator confusion created by a huge number of animals flying at the same time.

 The Large, Malayan, or Malaysian Flying Fox

 The large flying fox is found throughout Southeast Asia in forests and mangroves.
 Its wings are made of two layers of skin.
-The wingspan is usually about five feet, but sometimes reaches an amazing width of six feet.
+The wingspan is usually about five feet but sometimes reaches an amazing width of six feet.
 The bat weighs up to 2.4 pounds.